 What is the Fibula?

 First, its location: the narrow fibula sits beside your tibia.
 It's on the left hand side of your left tibia and the right hand side of your right one.
-YOu won't feel your fibula if you touch your shin because it sits behind that muscle tissue which gets inflamed with shin splints.
+You won't feel your fibula if you touch your shin because it sits behind that muscle tissue which gets inflamed with shin splints.
 But you'll sure know it's there if you get an injury!

 Of course, you probably didn't need this reminder.
 Chances are, you've got a problem with your tibia if you're facing shin splints.
 But I know that doctor speak can be scary sometimes.
 So I like to offer a little medical background when explaining injuries.
 I hope it helps you understand what's going on with your body.
 And why I choose the treatments that help you heal.
 Which is where we were before I got sidetracked.
 And what I'll get back to right now!